 Article V: Meetings

-Section 2 – Conventions: The State Convention is the highest-ranking Party business meeting of the SPMI.
+Section 2 – Conventions: a) The State Convention is the highest-ranking Party business meeting of the SPMI.

-a) State Conventions shall be held at least once every 24-months, as determined by any intervening state membership meeting or, when otherwise necessary, by the SEC.
-No subsequent State Convention shall be scheduled to be held within the 12 months following a preceding State Convention’s occurrence, except as provided by Article VII, section 4(c), or upon the occurrence of other extraordinary and necessitating circumstances.
+b) State Conventions shall be held at least once every 24-months, as determined by any intervening state membership meeting or, when otherwise necessary, by the SEC.
+No subsequent State Convention shall be scheduled to be held within the 12 months following a preceding State Convention’s occurrence, except upon the occurrence of extraordinary and necessitating circumstances.